wellmanneredwolf/wolf/README.md

-# wolf  I am trying to learn this stuff.
+# The wolf is trying to learn this stuff.
+This is the second line.